 Courtney is Look What She Did!’s Producing Director and a freelance writer and producer based out of Echo Park, Los Angeles.
 She moved west after graduating from UNC-Chapel Hill and begin her career with the award-winning production team at Imaginary Forces.
 These days she works as a graphics producer at the NFL Network and enjoys making cool stuff with a wide range of clients and friends in her spare time.

 Julie Hébert is an award-winning writer/director of theater, film and television.
 She has written and directed plays for some of America’s most daring theaters, winning the PEN Award for Drama twice.
 She wrote the films Female Perversions and Ruby’s Bucket of Blood.
-Additionally, she has written and directed for some of the most respected shows on television including American Crime, The Good Wife, Nashville, Boss, Numb3rs, ER and The West Wing.
+Additionally, she has written and directed for some of the most respected shows on television including American Crime, The Good Wife, Boss, Numb3rs, ER and The West Wing.
 In 2002 she was honored with a George Foster Peabody Award.